Unbewohnte/id3ed/README.md

 # Project status

-Right now it`s capable of reading and writing ID3v1 and ID3v1.1 tags.

-ID3v2 support is still in making, but it can read header and frames
+Right now it`s capable of reading and writing ID3v1 and ID3v1.1 tags, reading ID3v2.
+ID3v2 writing support is still not implemented.

 ---